Intramural Funding Opportunities

 Supporting faculty's innovative pilot studies that hold promise for advancing nursing science, education, and practice is a high priority of the School.
 Applications for funds are reviewed by external peer reviewers with matching expertise who set high standards for rigor and quality.
 Proposals are evaluated for significance, innovation, sustainability, and synergism with School and University priorities.
 The qualifications of faculty investigators and the feasibility of studies are considered carefully to maximize the probability of long-term success.
 Interprofessional collaboration is highly encouraged as it reflects both the University's and the nation's value of team science.

-the University's CTSA funded Institute that provides direct support for novel translational research through pilot project funding, support for strategic initiatives, career development awards, and scholarships for students.
+OCTRI is the University's funded CTSA that provides direct support for novel translational research through pilot project funding, support for strategic initiatives, career development awards, and scholarships for students.